olavea/POW/content/changelog/index.md

 #### 🐛 Bug Fixes

 - **Newsletter forced to opt in**
-  Users are no longer forced to opt in to the newsletter
+  Users are no longer forced to opt into the newsletter

 ### May 19th - 2021